- Beta Snapshot in stable channel

 - Write a Flutter desktop application

-- A codelab that walks you through building a desktop app that integrates the GitHub GraphQL API with your Flutter app.
+- A codelab that walks you through building a desktop application that integrates the GitHub GraphQL API with your Flutter app.

 You can run the following samples as desktop apps, as well as download and inspect the source code to learn more about Flutter desktop support.